jenkinsci/gitlab-branch-source-plugin/README.md

 </details>

+## Minimum Requirements

+1. Jenkins - 2.176.2 LTS or above
+2. GitLab - 11.0 or above

 ## Installing plugin

 This plugin is in Beta testing stage. `gitlab-branch-source-0.0.7-beta` release has been made to Jenkins Experimental Update Center.
 You can try it out by following ways: